Michigan Mighty Mite – QRPP CW Transmitter

 MICHIGAN MIGHTY MITE PCB BOARD

 I will re-design the PCB board at some point, but for now this is the one I used when building the Michigan Mighty Mite transmitter presented in the video above.
 I designed everything in a rush, but I already have some ideas to improve it a little and make it easier to build.
-But this, sometime in the future.

 BUILDING THE CW TRANSMITTER

 I had no equipment to measure the low pass filter or the coil that I made for the Michigan Mighty Mite.
 For sure they are not perfectly adjusted.
 I’m also suspecting that maybe that’s why the power output it’s not as big as others managed to get.
-Lately I did purchased some more equipment to do measurements and adjustments, so I will try to do that and see if I can squeeze a little more “juice” out of it.
+Lately I did purchased some more equipment to do measurements and adjustments.
+It was a lot of fun building and experimenting with this simple CW transmitter.
+I hope you will also enjoy it.
+I learned a lot about how a simple transmitter works, so it was worth building it.

 73 DE YO6DXE